BusisiwePieterson/Git_Github_Basics/README.md

 ### What is Git ?

-> Git is a widely used version control system for tracking changes in computer files.Git is one of the most sought after DevOps tools used to handle small and large projects efficiently.
+> Git is a widely used version control system for tracking changes in computer files.
+Git is one of the most sought after DevOps tools used to handle small and large projects efficiently.
 The tool enables collaboration among different people in different parts of the same project.

 ### **Initializing a Git Repository**